-The Buhl Foundation Photographs contain photographs of homes in Chatham Village, the Buhl Foundation’s $2 million housing development located on Mt.
-Washington in southern Pittsburgh.
-The photographs date from 1929 to 1950 and include images of Chatham Village’s construction, the interiors and exteriors of homes, Chatham Hall (the community center), recreational areas, and the development’s residents.
+The Buhl Foundation Photographs contain photographs of homes in Chatham Village, the Buhl Foundation’s $2 million housing development located in Pittsburgh’s Mt.
+Washington neighborhood.
+The photographs, dating from 1929 to 1950, include images of Chatham Village’s construction, the interiors and exteriors of homes, Chatham Hall (the community center), recreational areas, and the development’s residents.

-Completed between 1932 and 1936, Chatham Village was created as a primary commercial investment project by the Buhl Foundation.
-It aimed to provide aesthetically pleasing housing at a lower cost than home ownership.
-It was also set as an alternative to government subsidized planned residences.
-The Foundation maintained Chatham Village as rental property until 1960 when it was turned into cooperative housing and was bought by owner occupants.
-It was added to the National Register of Historic Places in 1999 and designated a National Historic Landmark in 2005.
+Completed in 1936, Chatham Village offered residents attractive and affordable rental units.
+It gave families the opportunity to “ride out” the Depression until the economy improved and is still considered a model for many housing projects throughout the country.
+The community’s Board of Managers favored a long-term rental policy over ownership because of the volatile economy of the day.
+The Foundation maintained Chatham Village as rental property until 1960 when it was turned into cooperative housing and sold to owner occupants.
+It was added to the National Register of Historic Places in 1999 and a National Historic Landmark plaque was installed in 2005.
 It remains a cooperative housing community today.

 About the Buhl Foundation